batok/superport/README.md

     > superport:stop().

-    escape from erl shell with ctrl-c
+    exit from rebar3 shell with ctrl-c